 The Lawrence Respiratory Foundation is an all-volunteer organization with 100% of all donations going directly into the PARC scholarship.

-July 25, 2019 : Foundation President, Gretchen Lawrence , with Mitchell Beard and Amber Ashburn, this year's winners of the PARC Scholarship .
+April 1, 2019: (Right) Foundation President, Gretchen Lawrence with Mitchell Beard and Amber Ashburn, winners of the 2019 PARC Scholarships .